montoyaobeso/thumbnail-generator/README.md

 ### Consumer example:
-Use the following snippet to request a thumnnail using Python:
+Use the following snippet to request a thumbnail using Python:
 ```python
 import io